KQM-git/TCL/characters/anemo/kazuha.md

 | Press CD | 6s | -- | -- | --| -- |
 | Hold Skill DMG | 365.12% | 2U | 4 | 69 | -- |
 | CD (hold) | 9s | -- | -- | --| -- |
-* Plunging Attack: Midare Ranzan will add 55 frames on Press: Chihayaburu, and add 63 frames on Hold: Chihayaburu.
+* **Plunging Attack: Midare Ranzan** will add 55 frames on **Press: Chihayaburu**, and add 63 frames on **Hold: Chihayaburu**.
 * Infusion priority: Pyro > Hydro > Electro > Cryo

 {% endtab %}

 {% tab title="Kazuha Slash" %}
 The signature technique of Kazuha's self-styled bladework — a single slash that strikes with the force of the first winds of autumn, dealing AoE Anemo DMG.
-The blade's passage will leave behind a field named "Autumn Whirlwind" that periodically deals AoE Anemo DMG to opponents within its range.
-Elemental Absorption If Autumn Whirlwind comes into contact with Hydro/Pyro/Cryo/Electro, it will deal additional elemental DMG of that type.
+The blade's passage will leave behind a field named "**Autumn Whirlwind**" that periodically deals AoE Anemo DMG to opponents within its range.

+**Elemental Absorption**
+If **Autumn Whirlwind** comes into contact with Hydro/Pyro/Cryo/Electro, it will deal additional elemental DMG of that type.
 Elemental Absorption may only occur once per use.

 | Effect | Talent 6% / Data | GUs |
 | :--- | :--- | ---- |